apocaliss92/scrypted-advanced-notifier/README.new.md

 - Recording switch (NVR privacy mode)

 ## Notifications
+The plugin provides customized way to deliver notifications.
+It is based on rules.
+Each rule can be activated based on several factors, i.e. active sensors, time ranges, security system status.
+Any notifier can be used but the only fully supported currently are (can be extended for any other):
+- Homeassistant push notifications
+- Pushover

+Rules can be of following types:
+### Detection

 <!-- ## Homeassistant
 It's possbile to configure an homeassistant connection (or utilize the one configured in the `Homeassistant` plugin) to fetch configured Rooms and Entities which are identified by one of the `Entity regex patterns`, these can be then assigned to a camera or sensor to add metadata used to render the notification.
 The fetched data will be visible in the `METADATA` group, and edited